sparkfun/WiFly-Shield/src/WiFly/README.txt

   * Added support for joining Open networks (i.e. without a passphrase or key).

+  * Added 'HardwareFactoryReset' tool to help with troubleshooting.

 + alpha 1 -- 31 August 2010 -- "August Gratitude"

   * Change default crystal speed to match new 14MHz crystal used.